Source-Python-Dev-Team/Source.Python/addons/source-python/docs/source-python/source/developing/module_tutorials/menus.rst

 Menus
 ======

-This page contains tutorials about the :mod:`menus.radio` package.
+This page contains tutorials about the :mod:`menus` package.

 Creating PagedMenu